 - 4.1 You must take the initiative to have your Advisory Committee appointed during your first year of graduate work.
 You will not be cleared for registration for your second year until your Advisory Committee has been appointed.
 This is a Graduate School policy (see Graduate Bulletin under degree requirements for Doctor of Philosophy).
 It is understood and expected that students may wish to change their Major Professor and/or other committee members as they progress through the program.
 To appoint or to change an Advisory Committee, you must file an Advisory Committee form with the Graduate School.
 The Advisory Committee Form is available on Grad Status. - 4.2 The Advisory Committee of an MA student shall consist of the Major Professor and two other faculty members.
-The Advisory Committee of a PhD student shall consist of a minimum of three and a maximum of five faculty members.
+The Major Professor and at least one other member of the Advisory Committee must be members of the Philosophy Department.
+All three members of the Advisory Committee of a PhD student shall consist of a minimum of three and a maximum of five faculty members.
 At least three must be members of the UGA Philosophy Department and at least three must be members of the UGA Graduate Faculty.
-A member of the faculty of an institution of higher education other than UGA may be appointed to serve on a doctoral Advisory Committee as a member from outside the UGA Philosophy Department, but only at the student's request, and provided the Department is able to pay all related compensation (transportation, lodging, meals, honorarium, etc.) in accordance with Graduate School policy.
+A member of the faculty of an institution of higher education other than UGA may be appointed to serve on a doctoral Advisory Committee as a member from outside the UGA Philosophy Department, but only at the student's request, and provided the Department is able to pay all related compensation

+(transportation, lodging, meals, honorarium, etc.) in accordance with Graduate School policy.